german/redis_orm/README.md

 *  **Time** or **DateTime**

 *  **Array** or **Hash**
-  RedisOrm automatically will handle serializing/deserializing into string using Marshal class
+  RedisOrm automatically will handle serializing/deserializing arrays and hashes into strings using Marshal class

 Following options are available in property declaration: